-The District's total capital assets as of December 31, 2017 were \$18.5 million, net of depreciation.
+The District's total capital assets as of December 31, 2019 were \$19.7 million, net of depreciation.
 Funds for capital construction are provided for through a combination of installation charges and cash flow from revenues.
-In 2017 the District purchased and placed in to service \$1.2 million worth of capital assets, most of which was water distribution system improvements and new services.
+In 2019 the District purchased and placed into service \$384,000 worth of capital assets, all of which were water distribution system improvements.
 See Note 3 of the accompanying notes to the financial statements for further detail related to capital asset activity.